 When I awoke, Alex and I were under his covers.
 He was on his back looking up.

 I turned on my side to face him.

 “This is the first for me.
 I have no idea.
 Let’s eat and talk about it.”

 We sat at a diner he liked on Amsterdam, on the northern side of the Columbia campus.

 I liked Alex.
 A lot.
 But this was way too soon to be looking deep into the future.
 I think he was ahead of me, wanting some sense that I was thinking long-term.
 It is not as though I had not.
 But he was my first boyfriend, if that is what he was.
 We had good times together and we had transcendent sex.
 Our compatibilities were check-check-check.
 But it was too soon.
 Which is what I told him.

 “I can see it getting there.
 Just not yet.”

-After the semester ended, Alex was definitely my boyfriend and I drove with him to meet his family for a Memorial Day barbeque in Morristown, New Jersey.
+After the semester ended, Alex was definitely my boyfriend, and I drove with him to meet his family for a Memorial Day barbeque in central New Jersey.
 He met my Aunt and Mel and their baby a month earlier.
 They, except for the baby, heartily approved.
 He was shy with them as strangers but they drew him out and saw much of what I saw in him.

-Because we’d had a fair amount of beer—although technically underage—his mom said we could stay in his room.
+Because we had a fair amount of beer—although technically underage—his mom said we could stay in his room.
 It was tight on his small bed but we made ourselves comfortable.
-The bastard couldn’t resist, when I was trying to sleep, reaching around and getting my dick hard and pumping it just enough to get me excited and I was as quiet as a church mouse as he slowly but inevitably got me off, pulling out a hand towel and handing it to me to catch my cum just before I exploded.
+The bastard could not resist, when I was trying to sleep, reaching around and getting my dick hard and pumping it just enough to get me excited and I was as quiet as a church mouse as he slowly but inevitably got me off, pulling out a hand towel and handing it to me to catch my cum just before I exploded.